 Sudheer’s First-Ever Snowfall Trek: A Daydream Coming True With Thrillophilia!

-All my childhood, I have pictured myself living in a tiny village in the middle of the mountains, and sitting by the window to gaze at the snowfall.
+All his childhood, he has pictured himself living in a tiny village in the middle of the mountains, and sitting by the window to gaze at the snowfall.

 Because last November, that old daydream came alive, for real.

-I finally experienced snowfall, and the only difference between reality and my imagination was that I sat by the window of my tent to gaze at it.
+He finally experienced snowfall, and the only difference between reality and his imagination was that he sat by the window of his tent to gaze at it.

 And This is How it Unfolded…

-I went on a trek to Pangarchula and Kuari Pass with Thrillophilia.
-Although my dreams of playing in the snow had disappeared over the years, the desire lurked somewhere still.
-When I saw the possibility of snowing on the trek, I was way too excited.
+He went on a trek to Pangarchula and Kuari Pass with Thrillophilia.
+Although his dreams of playing in the snow had disappeared over the years, the desire lurked somewhere still.
+When he saw the possibility of snowing on the trek, he was way too excited.

-So, I booked the trek on the same day.
-There was no extra hassle, I got the details of the trek and made the payment.
-I was no expert in judging anything, so I decided to take a leap of faith.
-Anyway, the trek was marked as easy-moderate, which gave me a tad bit more confidence.
-I also got some preparation tips (it was the most important thing for a lazy person like me).
+So, he booked the trek on the same day.
+There was no extra hassle, he got the details of the trek and made the payment.
+He was no expert in judging anything, so he decided to take a leap of faith.
+Anyway, the trek was marked as easy-moderate, which gave him a tad bit more confidence.
+He also got some preparation tips (it was the most important thing for a lazy person like him).

-The ‘The Day’ arrived soon, and I was too excited to even look forward to anything, I was all blank.
-And trust me, that is the best part of doing something absolutely new, you have no expectations, neither good nor bad.
+The ‘The Day’ arrived soon, and he was too excited to even look forward to anything, he was all blank.
+And trust him, that is the best part of doing something absolutely new, you have no expectations, neither good nor bad.

-I had booked a solo trip, but upon reaching the meeting point in Rishikesh, I saw too many people there.
-The representative divided the group into two, we were going to Kuari Pass and the other group was heading towards Chopta Chandrashila.
-Initially, I did not like that so many people got clubbed together, but on the journey, things changed.
+He had booked a solo trip, but upon reaching the meeting point in Rishikesh, he saw too many people there.
+The representative divided the group into two, they were going to Kuari Pass and the other group was heading towards Chopta Chandrashila.
+Initially, he did not like that so many people got clubbed together, but on the journey, things changed.

-I met many other people like me who came for a solo, some were experienced already and some were a bit more like me, inexperienced.
+He met many other people like him who came for a solo, some were experienced already and some were a bit more like him, inexperienced.

 The Zeal.
 The Challenges.
 The Survival

-The next day we were to go to Dhak Village, and from there we would start our trek to our first stop, Gulling Top.
-It was a 6 km trail, and we covered it within 4 hours (that's pretty fast, to be honest, not to mention it was a TASK for me).
+The next day they were to go to Dhak Village, and from there they would start their trek to their first stop, Gulling Top.
+It was a 6 km trail, and they covered it within 4 hours (that's pretty fast, to be honest, not to mention it was a TASK for him).

-And just at the moment when we, our guides and the staff were about to set the camps and I was about to drop my rucksack for the day, our trek leader arrived and dropped a bomb... we were to fast forward the trip due to an arriving storm at the Gulling Top.
+And just at the moment when they, their guides and the staff were about to set the camps and he was about to drop his rucksack for the day, their trek leader arrived and dropped a bomb... they were to fast forward the trip due to an arriving storm at the Gulling Top.

-For a moment I was shocked, and when I returned to my senses I picked up my rucksack and made up my mind to face this challenge.
-Some first-timers like me shared similar thoughts, but who could fight nature?
+For a moment he was shocked, and when he returned to his senses he picked up his rucksack and made up his mind to face this challenge.
+Some first-timers like him shared similar thoughts, but who could fight nature?

-So we started trekking for another 6 km to Khullara Top.
-The farther we went, the steeper the climb got.
-This time it took us 6 hours to complete the trek, and thank God we had started early in the morning that we could reach by dusk.
-After setting up the camp and cooking, we finally laid down to rest a bit and freshen up before joining again for dinner.
+So they started trekking for another 6 km to Khullara Top.
+The farther they went, the steeper the climb got.
+This time it took them 6 hours to complete the trek, and thank God they had started early in the morning that they could reach by dusk.
+After setting up the camp and cooking, they finally laid down to rest a bit and freshen up before joining again for dinner.

-That night, none of us had the urge to stargaze, but who can help a wanderlust heart?
-It was one of the most memorable nights of my life, watching the spectrums of the galaxy playing hide and seek with the clouds.
-Then the moon came up, blinding the galaxy in her glow, and we retired for the night.
+That night, none of them had the urge to stargaze, but who can help a wanderlust heart?
+It was one of the most memorable nights of his life, watching the spectrums of the galaxy playing hide and seek with the clouds.
+Then the moon came up, blinding the galaxy in her glow, and they retired for the night.

 After A Spectacular Night Comes A Blissful Day

-We woke up to crystal clear views of the Nanda Devi Peak.
-I still do not know how to put that feeling into words…it was majestic and grand, the kind that calms your heart and instils humility in you.
+They woke up to crystal clear views of the Nanda Devi Peak.
+He still does not know how to put that feeling into words…it was majestic and grand, the kind that calms your heart and instils humility in you.

-After clicking a few pictures, our group started our way back.
-I felt like bearing a new soul in a rejuvenated body, I felt reincarnated.
-I was just thinking about the same, and suddenly, I saw the first flake of snow fall on my palm.
+After clicking a few pictures, their group started their way back.
+He felt like bearing a new soul in a rejuvenated body, he felt reincarnated.
+He was just thinking about the same, and suddenly, he saw the first flake of snow fall on his palm.

 That Unexpected Climax

-A quote hit my mind in that instant- "I wonder if the snow loves the trees and fields, that it kisses them so gently?
+A quote hit his mind in that instant: "I wonder if the snow loves the trees and fields, that it kisses them so gently?
 And then it covers them up snug, you know with a white quilt; and perhaps it says, “Go to sleep, darlings, till the summer comes again?”.

-The snow sparkled like a million suns, just like the tears at the fold of my eyes.
-I knew then how it feels to have your dream come true.
+The snow sparkled like a million suns, just like the tears at the fold of his eyes.
+He knew then how it feels to have your dream come true.

 Upon reaching, Khullara Top was unrecognisable.
 It was all covered in snow!
 The transformation was magical, the morning was clear and dry and by the evening it had turned into a winterland!